 Here’s a short list of “did you knows” to wow in conversation:

 Maintaining a Healthy Gastrointestinal System

-The best way to support your pet’s G.I system is by staying true to a species appropriate diet.
-For cats and dog’s this means a high moisture, high-protein diet, is the most beneficial to their health and the easiest on their digestion system.
+The best way to support your pet’s G.I. system is by staying true to a species-appropriate diet.
+For cats and dogs this means a high-moisture, high-protein diet, is most beneficial to their health and the easiest on their digestion system.
 To further promote digestive support for dogs and cats, you can also consider a daily digestive supplement since even the healthiest pets need help staying regular.

 Because your dog and cat’s bowel movements (or lack thereof) are so telling of their overall digestive health, bowel health needs to be top of mind for pet owners.
 This brings us back to the topic of anal sacs.
 As a refresher, anal sacs can be found on either side of the anus and need to express fluids regularly with the help of normal, firm stool.
 Issues with these glands are caused by soft stool and its inability to assert enough pressure for expression.
 (All paws point to the colon as the soft stool culprit by the way.)
 Dog and cat impacted anal glands occur because the sacs over-fill and clog.
 If your dog scoots for example, he’s trying to relieve itchiness in his anal glands.
 Other symptoms of clogged, inflamed and infected anal glands include excessive licking or biting at the area (because it’s rather painful and itchy).
 Adding fiber to your dog’s diet can help firm up their stool and keep anal glands from clogging again but as to questions like how to express dog glands, it’s best to speak with your veterinarian.